AmitKumarDas/fun-with-programming/thoughts/commits-kind.md

 this works better when the project follows atomic commits.

 ## Commits
-### Issues when a new node re-uses PodCIDR of deleted node
+### Issue: When a new node re-uses PodCIDR of deleted node
 ```yaml
 - Pod to Pod communication is broken
 - Node route via the old node is problematic